 Long distance bus, VIP bus, government bus

-Internet Cafes still exist.
-But they may be slow and they usually charge per minute.
-By no means will it break your bank, and you can always print out your flight tickets and reservations here.
+Internet cafes still exist and are a good backup when your SIM goes wonky or there’s no top-off shop in sight.
+But the internet speeds in the cafe can be slow and they usually charge per minute.
+By no means will it break your bank, and you can always print out your flight tickets and reservations there.

 4. Food & Health